17liamnaddell/schoolwork/HighSchool/was/roaring.md

 # Who was part of the gilded age?

 Many people, such as the Vanderbuilts and the asters, fishes and many others.
-These people were also called the nuvo riesh, French for "New Rich". these new rich people spent millions of dollars(in that times money) on vast estates known as "mansions".
+These people were also called the nuvo riesh, French for "New Rich". these new rich people spent millions of dollars(in that times money) on vast estates known as "cotteges".

 # What life was like in these houses.